google/skia-buildbot/golden/go/tracestore/bt_tracestore/BIGTABLE.md

 This implementation is based on the original btts.go made for Perf.
 See perf/BIGTABLE.md for an overview of that schema.

-Note that we assume our Big Table instance is strongly consistent, which is only valid if there is no replication (which we shouldn't need for now).
+Note that we assume our BigTable instance is strongly consistent, which is only valid if there is no replication (which we shouldn't need for now).

 Data we want to store